 This painting is titled 'The Embrace' and has a powerful story behind it that seems to be radiated by its composition.
 Viewed without any knowledge of its origin or context it is perhaps seen as an erotic picture of tender connectedness between two lovers.

 But there is a deeper story to tell, and more to be seen.
 This is a self-portrait of the artist Egon Schiele and his wife Edith Harms.
-He painted this picture in 1917, two years after their marriage.
+He painted this picture in 1917, two years after their marriage and perhaps this makes it an ideal 2nd anniversary gift which is traditionally paper-based.
 Some art lovers see this painting as a dramatic change in his style, away from the more explicit and tortured paintings and drawing that preceded it - perhaps a reflection of his deepening contentment with married life.
 Heartbreakingly, by October of the following year Edith, who was six months pregnant, died in the Spanish Flu epidemic of the time and Egon followed her just three days later.